Esteban Ramón Pérez: Exhibitions

 Pérez's work was included in Eyes of the Skin, an exhibition mounted between June 9 – August 12, 2022 at Lehmann Maupin.
 The exhibition was curated by New York City-based artist Teresita Fernández, who was represented by Lehmann Maupin at the time.
 The exhibition emphasized "the importance of indigenous, intuitive, and somatic knowledge as a primary source for understanding our world."
+His work has also been featured in the collections display at Pérez Art Museum Miami, Florida.